 The rejection region is determined by the significance level, it is the region beyond the critical value cutoff.
 The critical value is the value that divides the region into the acceptance region and rejection region.

-Acceptance & Rejection regions for a two-tailed test at significance level α Acceptance & Rejection regions for a one-tailed test at significance level α Critical values for one– and two-tailed tests at three commonly used levels of significance
+Acceptance & Rejection regions for a two-tailed test at significance level α Acceptance & Rejection regions for a one-tailed test at significance level α Critical values for one– and two-tailed tests at three commonly used levels of significance5.
+Make a decision: A decision can be made on the basis of either the p-value or the critical region.

 Based on the p-value, if: